swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 We would like to use the verb `update` instead of `assign`, in order to better communicate the intent of the API.
 It is currently a common programmer error to use one of the existing `assign` functions for uninitialized memory; using the verb `update` instead would express the precondition in the API name itself.

-The methods that initialize or update from a `Collection` will have forgiving semantics, and copy the number of elements that they can, be that every available element or none, and then return the index in the buffer that follows the last element copied, which is cheaper than returning an iterator and a count.
-Unlike the existing `Sequence` functions, they include no preconditions beyond having a valid `Collection` and valid buffer, with the understanding that if a user needs stricter behaviour, it can be composed from these functions.
+The methods that initialize or update from a `Collection` will have consistent (and strict) semantics, and require the destination buffer (or slice) to have enough storage to copy the entire source collection, and then return the index in the destination that follows the last element copied.
+The storage available precondition will be strictly enforced, resulting in a consistent behaviour.
+The existing `Sequence` functions intended such a precondition, but in practice cannot enforce it.

 We also add functions to manipulate the initialization state for single elements of the buffer.
 There is no `buffer.updateElement(at index: Index, to value: Element)`, because it can already be expressed as `buffer[index] = value`.